 Adding and configuring reactions.
 Suppose you want to model the pharmacokinetics of antibacterial drugs in a time-kill

 curve experiment .
-Such experiment involve exposing an in vitro bacterial inoculum to a fixed antibiotic dose
+Such an experiment involves exposing an in vitro bacterial inoculum to a fixed antibiotic

-and monitoring bacterial activity over time.
-You can model the in vitro drug kinetics using a
+dose and monitoring bacterial activity over time.
+You can model the in vitro drug kinetics

-one-compartment model with linear elimination to account for drug degradation due to compound
+using a one-compartment model with linear elimination to account for drug degradation due to

 Drug_Central -> null.
 Include a second compartment

 Biophase) to incorporate potential pharmacologic delay, which correspond

 Drag and drop two compartment blocks onto the diagram.
 Then drop a species block inside

 each compartment.
 To build the first reaction, reaction1, drag and drop a

 reaction block onto the diagram.
 Then draw a line (Ctrl+Click or

 Options+Click on a Mac) from the Drug_Central species to